-The NRLN opposes the recommendations by Alan Simpson and Erskine Bowles in their December 2010 "The Moment of Truth" Deficit Commission report to raise Social Security's full and early retirement ages.
-Their proposal would reset the full retirement age to 68 by 2050 and 69 by 2075; the early retirement age would rise to 63 and 64 in those same years.
+The NRLN opposes the recommendations by some members of Congress to raise Social Security's full and early retirement ages.
 This comes on the heels of the increases already made in 1983 by the Greenspan Commission which moved full retirement age to 67 by 2022, in essence spreading out benefits.

-The 1983 change in retirement age cut benefits an average of 13 percent.
-A further extension to age 69 would cut benefits another 20 percent, according to the National Academy of Social Insurance.
+The 1983 change in retirement age cut benefits an average of 13%.
+A further extension to possibly age 69 would cut benefits another 20%, according to the National Academy of Social Insurance.
 The 1983 increase in the eligibility age for Social Security didn't decrease the federal budget deficit then, nor will it do so now.
 Moreover, longevity gains that proponents cite for increasing the eligibility age have been concentrated among more affluent Americans.
 A higher retirement age will require Americans to attempt to remain employed when hiring trends in the private sector favor younger rather than older workers.
 Indeed, a projected longer life span does not translate to a longer employment career or a sustained guarantee for the same quality of life.
 Unless Congress intends to compel companies to retain older workers until they reach the age of Social Security eligibility, the proposal to increase the retirement age will fail, harming retirees as well as the U.S. economy at the same time.